seevaratnam/elk-server/README.md

 - _Filebeat is a log data shipper for local files.
 Installed as an agent on your servers, Filebeat monitors the log directories or specific log files, tails the files, and forwards them either to Elasticsearch or Logstash for indexing._
 - _Metricbeats module fetches metrics from Docker containers.
 The default metricsets are: container, cpu, diskio, healthcheck, info, memory and network.
 The image metricset is not enabled by default._

-### Using the Playbook
+### How to Use the Ansible Build

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ansible playbook files (pentest.yml, elk.yml, filebeat-playbook.yml, metricbeat-playbook.yml) to /etc/ansible/roles folder.
+- _Copy the ansible playbook files (pentest.yml, elk.yml, filebeat-playbook.yml, metricbeat-playbook.yml) to /etc/ansible/roles folder._
-- Copy the metricbeat-config.yml and filebeat-config.yml files to /etc/ansible/files folder
+- _Copy the metricbeat-config.yml and filebeat-config.yml files to /etc/ansible/files folder._
-- Update the /etc/ansible/hosts file to include the webservers and elk server as follows:
+- _Update the /etc/ansible/hosts file to include the webservers and elk server as follows:_

 #### Ansible Configuration
 ```ini